Nevada

 Who the Law Covers

 This definition is intentionally broad.
 Any commercial website that collects personal data from Nevada residents and has a constitutional connection to the state must comply.
-Unlike the CCPA, SB 220 does not set revenue thresholds or minimum data-processing volumes.
-Businesses of all sizes are covered.
+Unlike the CCPA, SB 220 sets no revenue thresholds or minimum data-processing volumes.

 What Counts as Covered Information

-"Covered information" under NRS 603A.320 means any one or more items of personally identifiable information about a consumer collected through an internet website or online service and maintained by the operator in an accessible form.
-This includes:
+"Covered information" under NRS 603A.320 means any personally identifiable information collected through an internet website or online service and maintained in accessible form.
+This includes name, home address, email address, telephone number, Social Security number, and any other information maintained in combination with an identifier that makes it personally identifiable.

 What Counts as a Sale

-Nevada defines "sale" narrowly compared to other state privacy laws.
-Under NRS 603A.335, a sale is the exchange of covered information for monetary consideration by the operator to another person for that person to license or sell the information.
+Nevada defines "sale" narrowly under NRS 603A.335: the exchange of covered information for monetary consideration to another person for that person to license or sell the information.
+The definition covers only money.
+Data exchanges for non-monetary benefits, such as analytics partnerships or improved services, fall outside the opt-out right.

 How to Exercise the Opt-Out Right